 Posted on August 14th, 2020

-From the 1950s through the mid-1980s, health-hazardous substances contaminated the Marine Corps Base Camp Lejeune.
-These chemicals - volatile organic compounds, mainly trichloroethylene (TCE), perchloroethylene, (PCE), vinyl chloride, and benzene - have led to a variety of different illnesses, including aplastic anemia, and other blood-related complications.
+Toxic substances on military installations can affect a service member's health and may result in long-term consequences.
+These chemicals - volatile organic compounds, mainly trichloroethylene (TCE), perchloroethylene (PCE), vinyl chloride, and benzene - have led to various illnesses, including aplastic anemia and other blood-related complications.